Cutting a Pancake with an Exotic Knife: Introduction

 We will give references to the OEIS throughout this article, for several reasons.
-One is that, apart from \cite{GKP94}, most of the previous work on these problems first appeared in the OEIS rather than in a journal.
-We would appreciate hearing of any references we have overlooked, especially for the more exotic shapes.
+One is that much of the previous work on these problems first appeared in the OEIS rather than in a journal.
+We would appreciate hearing of any references we have overlooked, especially for the more exotic \mabp.
 Another reason is that the OEIS entries include the initial terms of the sequence, additional formulas and illustrations, references, etc.